jaseknighter/krill/README.md

 * @pinchettes for creating the MI Rings module for eurorack
 * @midouest for developing a [really splendid SuperCollider envelope](https://llllllll.co/t/supercollider-tips-q-a/3185/371) that captures rise and fall as individual events
 * @justmat for creating lua lfo's which i borrowed from his [otis script](https://github.com/justmat/otis)
+* @tyleretters for creating the lattice module and porting to norns the sequins module by @whimsicalraps

+## caution!!!
+the mod matrix built into the krill script allows any parameter to modulate any other parameter. unexpected results may result (e.g. when modulating the compressor's gain settings), so please proceed with care and caution when using this feature.

 ## documentation